 Simply put…to reduce the amount of radon coming into your home involves the capturing of gas underneath your basement (or slab on grade) slab and redirecting it outside where it dissipates very quickly.
 It also could involve the sealing of sump pits, the installation of membrane and several other tasks as the situation requires.

-Should your homes basement or crawl space have a dirt or rock surface rather than a concrete slab there are several additional steps to be taken including installing a radon membrane before a depressurization system can be installed.
-If this is the case, the $800.00 + hst is the site consultation fee.
+Should your home’s basement or crawl space have a dirt or rock surface rather than a concrete slab there are several additional steps to be taken including installing a radon membrane before a depressurization system can be installed.
+If this is the case, the $988.00 + hst is the site consultation fee.
 Although labour intensive, Mr. Radon® has been very successful with these more complicated mitigations.

 Now here’s the silver lining…..

 Active soil depressurization has several other benefits that make your house a nicer place to live.
 The basement is drier, and most people comment within a few weeks that it smells different.
 The musty basement smell is gone.
-Active soil depressurization also removes methane gases and pesticides that may have been entering your home in the same fashion as Radon Gas.
+This is because active soil depressurization also removes other soil gases and pesticides that may have been entering your home in the same fashion as Radon Gas.